Cello Sonata No. 3 (Beethoven): History

 Over the course of his life, Beethoven composed five cello sonatas, two of them early as his Op.
 5. These two sonatas, composed when Beethoven was age 25, were highly virtuoso concert pieces showing off the pianist, with a cello part of less weight.
-Beethoven performed them with cellist Jean-Pierre Duport in Berlin in 1796, and dedicated them to Friedrich Wilhelm II of Prussia who was an amateur cellist himself.
+Beethoven performed them with cellist Jean-Pierre Duport in Berlin in 1796, and dedicated them to Frederick William II of Prussia who was an amateur cellist himself.

 Beethoven composed his third cello sonata in A major in Vienna during his middle period, a productive time when he also composed works such as the Piano Trios Op.
 70, the Choral Fantasy, as well as his Fifth and Sixth Symphonies.
 It was a time when Beethoven faced increasing deafness.
 He had to end his career as a pianist with the concert on 22 December 1808 in which he premiered the two symphonies, the Choral Fantasy and other vocal and choral music, as well as his Fourth Piano Concerto.
 First sketches for the sonata appeared alongside those for the Fifth Symphony and the Violin Concerto in a sketchbook dated September 1807 to early in 1808.
 Beethoven's sketches show that he continuously revised passages, and further altered his first autograph manuscript, while the finished composition sounds like the result of spontaneous inspiration.
 He completed the composition in 1808.

 Beethoven dedicated the sonata to Freiherr Ignaz von Gleichenstein, his friend and an amateur cellist, who also assisted the composer in financial matters.
 The previous year he had arranged an annuity for Beethoven from a group of sponsors which included Archduke Rudolf of Austria, a pupil of Beethoven.
 The composer had planned to dedicate his Fourth Piano Concerto to Gleichenstein, but felt that he had to honour the Archduke with the dedication instead, because he had shown particular interest in the Concerto.
 Beethoven explained to Gleichenstein his regret but announced: "... another work is appearing in which you will be given what is due to your – and our friendship".